puppetlabs/puppetlabs-stdlib/README.md

 #### `Stdlib::Filesource`

-Matches paths valid values for the source parameter of the puppet file type
+Matches paths valid values for the source parameter of the puppet file type.

 Acceptable input example: